vendreo/woocommerce-vendreo-card-gateway-plugin/README.md

 * WordPress Version 6.1.1 or newer (installed).
 * WooCommerce Version 6.9 or newer (installed and activated).
-* PHP Version 7.2 or newer.
+* PHP Version 7.4 or newer.

+In order to process payments you will also need a Vendreo account.
+To get started please visit here.
+[Vendreo](https://vendreo.com).

 ### Instructions, Setup and Configuration